-NATO states are currently, however, at very different stages when it comes to both adapting defences to the effects of climate change and setting their defences on course to contribute to mitigating climate change - the latter despite the fact that the allies have committed to either net zero futures or to drastically reduce their CO2 emissions.
-52 The common understanding of climate change's impact on security, however, provides a starting point and an opportunity for NATO allies to increase their efforts in both adaptation and mitigation.
+NATO states are currently, however, at very different stages when it comes to both adapting defences to the effects of climate change and setting their defences on course to contribute to mitigating climate change - the latter despite the fact that the allies have committed to either net zero futures or to drastically reduce their CO2 emissions, which will eventually involve decarbonizing defences as they are the largest institutional emitters of GHG as mentioned above.
+The common understanding of climate change's impact on security, however, provides a starting point and an opportunity for NATO allies to increase their efforts in both adaptation and mitigation.

-Whilst tempting to focus attention solely on the security issues that arise from the current Russian war against Ukraine,53 it is important to realise that there are a range of operational issues deriving from inconsistent adaptation and mitigation measures.
-Ultimately this can affect alliance cohesion in both material and social terms across the alliance.
+Whilst tempting to focus attention solely on the security issues that arise from the current Russian war against Ukraine, it is important to realise that there are a range of operational issues deriving from inconsistent adaptation and mitigation measures.
+Ultimately this can affect alliance cohesion in both material and social terms, largely by creating what can be seen as a two tier NATO.
+A two tier NATO is understood here as an alliance where some allies are able to operate in conditions that require forces to have adapted to the effects of climate change, while others are unable.
+This does not have to be a point of contention, however; burden sharing in the defence of the alliance has currently and historically been a point of dispute between allies, ultimately threatening alliance cohesion.

-POLICY RECOMMENDATION: Increase and Sustain Allies' Climate Change Awareness
+RECOMMENDATIONS: Increase and Sustain Allies' Climate Change Awareness

 The emerging common understanding of the impacts of climate change on security amongst NATO states provides an opportunity to increase and sustain allies' climate security awareness.
 This can include addressing how NATO allies' efforts to adapt to and mitigate climate change are not detracting from NATO's core tasks.
-The annual Climate Change and the Security Impact Assessment is a good opportunity to discuss this issue.
-Council.
+This can include addressing how NATO allies' efforts to adapt to and mitigate climate change are not detracting from NATO's core tasks.
+Specifically, the Climate Change and Security Action Plan commits NATO to leverage its science and technology programmes and communities to research the impact of climate change on security.
+NATO can utilise this community of experts to undertake a specific study of common misconceptions and obstacles to pursue a transition in thought on the climate security agenda.
+The annual Climate Change and Security Impact Assessment is a good opportunity to publish the results.

-More specifically, NATO allies are not clearly identifying the risks associated with inconsistent adaptation and mitigation efforts.
-For example, if the alliance does not evenly adapt their capabilities to operate in different and harsher climates, there can be negative impacts on NATO operations especially in terms of the allies' ability to operate in coalitions.
-Different decarbonisation measures can have a similar negative impact.54
+More specifically, in material terms NATO allies are not clearly identifying the risks associated with inconsistent adaptation and mitigation efforts, and if the alliance does not overcome the adaptation gaps and evenly adapt their capabilities to operate in different and harsher climates, there can be negative impacts on NATO operations both in terms of ensuring allied security - especially as NATO's strategic environment is outside the treaty area - and in terms of the allies' ability to operate in coalitions.
+If there is